tinayang15/Med-Minder/README.md

 ## ***Description***
 ***
-#### Med-Minder is an application that allows healthcare adminstration to personalized a list of medications for each patient.
+#### Med-Minder is an application that allows healthcare administration to personalized a list of medications for each patient.
 Within each medication added, you are able to include prescription directions.

 ## ***Getting Started***
 ***